10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #3: Buying All the Things

-Like most things with kids, there are items you can buy for potty training.
+Like most things with kids, there are tons of items you can buy for potty training.
 And a lot are pushed as must-haves.

 When I started potty training my son, I bought a little potty, a step-up seat, a toilet seat cover, a travel toilet seat, a car seat cover, timers, and a travel potty.
-Oh, and the wrong kind of underwear (too tight).
-Most of this stuff has been sitting in a closet or in our garage for a long time.
+Oh, and a bunch of different kinds of underwear.
+Most of this stuff was unnecessary and didn’t get reused with my second son.

-The Bottom Line: You don’t need a ton of products for your child to learn to use the potty.
+The Bottom Line: You don’t need a ton of products to teach your child to learn to use the potty.

 Mistake #4: Starting During a Transition

-For one, kids are more perceptive than we realize.
+Kids are more perceptive than we realize.
 My son knew something was changing.
 On top of that, he’d just started daycare for the first time.
 And I was back to work full-time.
 Those were a lot of transitions that he was facing all at the same time.
-And I added potty training to the mix.
+And I added potty training to the mix. 🙄

-I’m sure you can guess that that attempt was a disaster.
+I’m sure you can guess that attempt was a disaster.

 A few months later, I tried to potty train him again.
 Right before we put our house up for sale and moved. 🙈🙉🙊 Another unsuccessful attempt.

-It ended up taking me over a year just to daytime potty train him.
-If I’d started after all of the transitions, I’m convinced it may have taken a few months of consistency at most.
+It ended up taking me over a year to daytime potty train him.

-Are you pregnant?
-Moving?
-Going back to work?
+Are you in your third trimester?
+Are you moving?
+Are you going back to work?
 Is your childcare situation changing?
 If you answered yes to any of these questions, now is not the time to potty train.
-(Unless you just found out you’re pregnant.)

-I know it’s hard because you really don’t want two kids in diapers.
-And something is always changing.
-But, trust me, it isn’t the time.
+I know it’s hard because you really don’t want two kids in diapers, and something is constantly changing.
+But learn from my mistake and wait for a month of stability.

 Mistake #5: Letting Your Anxiety Reign